leafney/rose-zap/README.md

 - Default output format is `json`
 - Default display of file name and line number
 - Default output of stack trace for levels above `warning`
+- Supports global enable and disable the log output switch

 ### Log Level